hebr3/hebr3.github.io/_src/posts/2017-09-26-fibonacci-in-prolog.md

     Tags: Prolog, Memoization
     Authors: Henry Brooks

 I was looking over [Exercise 11.3](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse50) at [Learn Prolog Now](http://www.learnprolognow.org) and realized that the problem actually implements memoization to calculate its result.
-I thought I would try modifying the problem to see if it could be used to solve the fibonacci equation.
+I thought I would try modifying the problem to see if it could be used to solve the Fibonacci equation.

 <!-- more -->